Plan Your SD-WAN Configuration

-- Decide on the naming conventions for your sites and SD-WAN devices.Do not use the simple hostnames “hub” or “branch” because Auto VPN configuration uses these keywords to generate various configuration elements.
+- Decide on the naming conventions for your sites and SD-WAN devices.Don't use the simple hostnames “hub” or “branch” because Auto VPN configuration uses these keywords to generate various configuration elements.

-- If you already have zones in place before configuring SD-WAN, decide how to map those zones to the predefined zones that SD-WAN uses for path selection.
-You will map existing zones to the predefined zones named zone-internal, zone-to-hub, zone-to-branch, and zone-internet.Information you will enter into a CSV (so that you can add multiple SD-WAN devices at once) includes: serial number, type of device (branch or hub), names of zones to map to predefined zones (pre-existing customers), loopback address, prefixes to redistribute, AS number, router ID, and virtual router name.
+- If you already have zones in place before configuring SD-WAN, decide how you will leverage the predefined SD-WAN zones in addition to, or in place of, existing zones so as to use them for path selection and in your security, NAT, and SD-WAN policies.Information you will enter into a CSV (so that you can add multiple SD-WAN devices at once) includes: serial number, type of device (branch or hub), names of zones to map to predefined zones (preexisting customers), loopback address, prefixes to redistribute, AS number, router ID, and virtual router name.

 - Plan link bundles and VPN security for private links.A link bundle lets you combine multiple physical links into one virtual SD-WAN interface for purposes of path selection and failover protection.
 By having a bundle of more than one physical link, you maximize application quality in case a physical link deteriorates.
 You create a bundle by applying the same link tag to multiple links (via an SD-WAN Interface Profile).
 The link tag identifies a bundle of links that have a similar type of access and similar type of SD-WAN policy handling.
 For example, you can create a link tag namedlow cost broadbandand include the cable modem and fiber broadband services.

 - Identify the applications that will use SD-WAN and QoS optimization.